datarobot/datarobot-user-models/custom_model_runner/README.md

 ```

 During testing and debug in a local development environment, the user can write the runtime
-parameters into a file and provide it as an input to the `drum` utility.
+parameters into a YAML file and provide it as an input to the `drum` utility.
+The YAML file

-Here is an example of such a file, whose name can be anything with an expected suffix of `.yaml`:
+can have any name ending with .yaml and should follow the example layout below:

 ```
 URL_PARAM_1: http://any-desired-location/
 AWS_CRED_PARAM_1: